jdeen/xkpassword/README.md

 # 10.times { generator.generate(options) }
 ```

+## The GEM

+I run a policy of tagging any improvement done for the code base.
+For example, I just
+bumped a minor (resulting 0.2.3 ~> 0.3.0) for adding Travis CI which doesn't change any
+functional aspect of the app.

+I am thinking of releasing gems only on functional updates (real code changes) that
+happen with new features and bug fixes.
+So for now, there will be no 0.3.0v available
+in Ruby GEMs and the latest would be 0.2.3.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run